Voltano0/LINFO2142_server_project/Projet_2/README.md

 ### Influence inbound traffic
 In this scenario we have the router `S7` that have 2 connection in the same AS (`S7->S12` and `S7->S13`) and we want to force the traffic to enter via the router `S13` (the less used router).
 To do this we can setup the router `S13` with a MED value lower than the MED value of the router `S12`.

-Here is a implementation of this scenario (see folder [Configs/Task2/Senario 1](/Configs/Task2/Scenario%201/)): in `S12`:
+Here is a implementation of this scenario: in `S12`:
 ```bash
 !